HMAISSAE/Forest-ORE_Bench_2023/README.md

 3. A repository named “data”: contains the data used in the experiments
 4. A repository named “data_summary”: contains a summary for each data used in the experiments
 5. A repository named “R_code”: includes an R code file for each data set experimentation
-6. Repositories named “Rules_results”, “Rules_results_add”, “Rules_results_abl”: contain all the output files resulting from running the files contained in the “R_code”, “R_code_other_classif” repositories
+6. Repositories named “Rules_results”, “Rules_results_add”, and “Rules_results_abl”: contain all the output files resulting from running the files contained in the “R_code” and “R_code_other_classif” repositories
 7. A repository named “benchmark_template”: includes the code files used for generating the experimental results (tables and plots) reported in the paper.
 8. A repository named “benchmark_results”: contains all the output files resulting from running the files contained in the “benchmark_template” repository